vackosar/vackosar.github.io/_drafts/2020-11-29-LamdaNetworks-vs-Attention.md

 But rather to the key value itself.
 That may be the reason, why presence of \\( \sigma(K) \\) does not provide much performance gain (See the performance section).

-Then a lambda layer is defined as following:
+The lambda layer is defined as following:

 \\( \lambda_l Q_l = (\sigma(K) + E_l ) \odot_k Q_l \odot_n V^\intercal \\)